mann1mal/summit-2018-container-lab/labs/lab3/chapter3.md

         EXPOSE 3306

 1. Add a `VOLUME` instruction.
 This ensures data will be persisted even if the container is lost.
+However, it won't do anything unless, when running the container, host directories are mapped to the volumes.

-        VOLUME /var/lib/mysql /var/log/mariadb /run/mariadb
+        VOLUME /var/lib/mysql

-1. Switch to a non-root `USER`.
+1. Switch to a non-root `USER` uid.
+The default uid of the mysql user is 27.

-        USER mysql
+        USER 27

 1. Finish by adding the `CMD` instruction.